This is the home of Pyram King, writer, tabletop RPG designer, and traveler. Exploring how history, place, and lived experience shape game design.

 About Me

-I began playing tabletop RPGs in 1982 with Moldvay B/X and Traveller, cutting my teeth on classic TSR modules in the worlds of Greyhawk and Ravenloft and occasionally far stranger places.
-Those early games were shaped by the zeitgeist of 1980s cinema and literature: Conan, Excalibur, Blade Runner, Alien, The Empire Strikes Back, In the Name of the Rose, along with the works of Moorcock, Leiber, Haldeman, and Asimov.
+I began playing tabletop RPGs in 1982 with Moldvay B/X and Traveller, cutting my teeth on classic TSR modules set in Greyhawk, Ravenloft, and stranger corners still.
+Those early games were steeped in the spirit of 1980s cinema and literature—Conan, Excalibur, Blade Runner, Alien, The Empire Strikes Back, The Name of the Rose—alongside the works of Michael Moorcock, Fritz Leiber, Joe Haldeman, and Isaac Asimov.

-The characters weren’t chosen heroes, they were survivors.
-You didn’t play demigods; you played people scraping by on wit, grit, and bad odds.
-That philosophy still guides my design today.
+The characters weren’t chosen heroes.
+They were survivors.
+You didn’t play demigods; you played desperate, capable people navigating hostile worlds with wit, grit, and long odds.
+That philosophy continues to shape my design work today.

-In 2020, I began publishing adventures and campaign material for D&D and system-agnostic play, eventually producing over 40 adventures for Foundry VTT.
-Alongside this work, I write about referee craft, game structure, and how historical reality can inspire role-playing games.
+In 2020, I began publishing adventures and campaign material for D&D and system-agnostic play, eventually producing over forty adventures for Foundry VTT.
+Alongside this, I write about referee craft, game structure, and the ways historical reality can deepen and enrich role-playing games.

-Born to foreign-exchange teachers, I became a traveler early.
-My life has taken me across Southeast Asia, the Trans-Siberian Railway during the late Cold War, Central American uprisings, Pacific volcanic islands, the summit of Kilimanjaro, and served in the Persian Gulf.
-These experiences, paired with literary influences such as Burton, Lawrence, Hemingway, and Hesse, continue to shape my writing and design with a strong sense of place, uncertainty, and survival.
+Born to foreign-exchange teachers, I became a traveler early in life.
+My experiences have taken me across Southeast Asia, aboard the Trans-Siberian Railway during the late Cold War, through Central American unrest, to Pacific volcanic islands, up the slopes of Kilimanjaro, and into service in the Persian Gulf.
+These journeys—combined with the literary influence of writers such as Richard Burton, T.E.
+Lawrence, Ernest Hemingway, and Hermann Hesse—continue to inform my work with a strong sense of place, uncertainty, and survival.